Phuire-Research/Stratimux/The-Unified-Turing-Machine.md

 Quality - An Aspect of a Concept of Importance Principle - Is an Active Assertion of Actions into the System.
-Reducer - The Function that Restricts Memory Manipulation based on Symbol Selection Chronograph - Time Table
-Construct - A Generalized Construction that cannot be Decomposed to its Parts Semaphore - A Symbol Flagging System for Branchless Decisions Strategic Loader - Modifies the Load of the Axium based on the Strategies Loaded into the Machine Ownership Ledger - Blocks transformation of Values via a Ticketing System and Assembles Actions to be Dispatched into the System via their Most Recent Values from the Machines State
+Reducer - The Function that Restricts Memory Manipulation based on Symbol Selection Construct - A Generalized Construction that cannot be Decomposed to its Parts Semaphore - A Symbol Flagging System for Branchless Decisions Spatial Ownership aka Ownership - Blocks transformation of Values via a Ticketing System and Assembles Actions to be Dispatched into the System via their Most Recent Values from the Machines State

 ## Clarifying Terminology
 Noting that Chain while it does meet the definition requirements for a Unified Turing Machine, is not a Complete System of Reasoning, but merely a Reduced set of Instructions allowing for Said Machine to Behave Automatically without Error Correction.